dj-pearson/Roblox-Tycoon/MenuSystem_Implementation_May3.md

 ## Next Steps

-1. Add actual functionality to the UI modules as needed
+1. Test all menu buttons to verify they find and load their UI modules properly
-2. Fix the CoreRegistry system to ensure all core systems are properly registered
+2. Address UIRegistry initialization issues
-3. Address the UIRegistry initialization issues
+3. Fix the CoreRegistry system to ensure all core systems are properly registered
 4. Improve client-side initialization sequence
-5. Create additional UI modules for any remaining menu buttons
+5. Add actual functionality to the UI modules as needed

 ## Known Issues

 1. CoreRegistry is still in a degraded state
 2. Tycoon structure has missing folders and values
-3. UIRegistry initialization issues still need to be addressed
+3. UIRegistry initialization issues need to be addressed
 4. Sound system initialization is failing
 5. Actual functionality behind the UIs needs to be implemented

-This implementation addresses the immediate issue of menu buttons not functioning properly, but the underlying system issues still need to be resolved according to the action plan.
+This implementation addresses the menu button connection issues and significantly improves the MenuButtonsHandler's ability to find and load UI modules, but some underlying system issues still need to be resolved.